Łuków: World War II

-In May 1941 a large Jewish ghetto was formed by German administration.
+In May 1941 a large Jewish ghetto was formed by the German administration.
 It was fenced-out in mid-September 1942, and liquidated before the end of the same year.
 The number of inmates was nearly 12,000.
 Deportations took place on the 5th and 8 October, and the 7th and 8 November.
 Around 9,000 Jews were put onto Holocaust trains and sent to Treblinka extermination camp where they were murdered.
 Approximately 2,200 inmates were shot locally into execution pits.
 On 28 October, more Jews were brought in from Adamów, Wojcieszków, Kock, Tuchowicz, and Trzebieszów, about 4,500 in total.
 Many were executed locally, while others were sent to Treblinka along with the locals.
 After the wave of deportations and transfers, the ghetto was rearranged as a slave labor camp for Jewish workers employed in the Gestapo warehouses.
 In December 1942, approximately 500 of them were shot dead.
 Five months later, on May 2, 1943, the remaining 3,000–4,000 Jews were transported to Treblinka extermination camp.
 Only about 150 Jews of Łuków survived the Holocaust, mostly in the USSR.
-They migrated to Israel, Western Europe, and the United States of America.
+They migrated to Israel, Western Europe, and the United States.

 Also, Łuków was an important center of anti-German resistance (see Home Army).

-On 4 September 1939, the German Luftwaffe bombed Łuków's train station causing many civilian deaths as a result.
+In 1944, the German occupation ended, and town was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.